‘We need help’: Haiti’s interim leader requests US troops - The Boston Globe

 Advertisement

-Joseph expressed dismay that others would try to take advantage of Moïse’s murder for political gain.
+One of those lawmakers, Rosemond Pradel, told the AP that Joseph “is neither qualified nor has the legal right” to lead the country.

-“I’m not interested in a power struggle,” said Joseph, who assumed leadership with the backing of police and the military.
+Joseph, who assumed leadership with the backing of police and the military, said he was "not interested in a power struggle.”

 “There’s only one way people can become president in Haiti.
-And that’s through elections.”
+And that’s through elections,” he said

-Meanwhile, more details emerged of a killing that increasingly has taken the air of an murky, international conspiracy involving a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a cavernous warehouse in Miami and a cameo sighting of a Hollywood star.
+Meanwhile, more details emerged about what increasingly resembled a murky, international conspiracy: a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a warehouse in Miami and a cameo sighting of a Hollywood star.

-Among those arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
-Police have also detained or killed what they described as more than a dozen “mercenaries" who were former members of Colombia’s military.
+Among the arrested are two Haitian Americans, including one who worked alongside Sean Penn following the nation’s devastating 2010 earthquake.
+Police have also detained or killed more than a dozen former members of Colombia’s military.

 Some of the suspects were seized in a raid on Taiwan’s Embassy where they are believed to have sought refuge.
 National Police Chief Léon Charles said another eight suspects were still at large and being sought.